ykerblat/thesis/README.md

 - Provide an overview of the analytical challenges with this topic and explain why I want to start explore this topic at a more macro level.
 - Provide an overview of the data sources and what the reader can expect to learn in terms of insights in this project.

-#### Section 1 - Spatial overview: "which wines/wine-producing regions are the most exposed to climate change?
-Are there any strong characteristics of these wines/wine-producing regions?"
+#### Section 1 - Spatial overview
+Which wines/wine-producing regions are the most exposed to climate change?
+Are there any strong characteristics of these wines/wine-producing regions?

-#### Section 2 - Temporal dimension: "how climate change shifts harvest calendars and what are the implications for regions that rely on wine productions?"
+#### Section 2 - Temporal dimension
+How climate change shifts harvest calendars and what are the implications for regions that rely on wine productions?"

 #### Section 3 - Emerging practices: "what are the most promising techniques/innovations that highly-exposed regions piloting/scaling up?